 \subsubsection{Heuristic and probabilistic reasoning}

-In many problems that do not have an exact solution, we wish to have at least an approximate answer.
-In this case using probabilistic reasoning can handle the situation.
-Probabilistic reasoning is able to find the approximate of the exact solution faster than other methods.
-The solution may not be optimum, but still valuable because it helps us in cases that the exact solution could not be achieved.
-Utilizing this kind of methods is a possible way to reduce the model checking effort.
-The rest of this section introduce two SSE reduction based on probabilistic reasoning.
+In many problems that do not have an exact solution, the hope is to have at least an approximate answer.
+In this case, probabilistic reasoning can handle the situation.
+It is able to find approximate solution faster than other methods.
+The solution may not be optimum, however, is still valuable because it helps us in cases that the exact solution could not be achieved.
+Utilizing this kind of method is a possible way to reduce the model-checking effort.
+The rest of this section introduces a few SSE reduction methods based on probabilistic reasoning.

-\paragraph{Genetic algorithms} A genetic algorithm (GA) in computer science is a meta-heuristic optimizer that is based on population (a set of chromosomes) and encouraged by biologic evolution that is a subset of a larger category called evolutionary algorithms (EA).
-In some cases existing exact methods (the methods which try to find exact solution not approximate solution) fail to detect any exact and complete solution for a given problem or no any solution with lower complexity to them.
-Thus, it may be sufficient to find solutions approximately, or to provide faster coverage approaching solutions by using heuristics such as GA.
-In analyzing the use of GA or any EAs in model checking must consider the target is finding any solution (any error) not only the optimum solution.
-In addition, every reachable state of the entire system must be checked.
+\paragraph{Genetic algorithms} A genetic algorithm (GA) in computer science is a meta-heuristic optimizer that is based on population (a set of chromosomes) and encouraged by biological evolution.
+GA is a subset of a larger category called evolutionary algorithms (EA) and has been used in model-checking \cite{zheng2018genetic}.
+In some cases, an existing exact method (the methods which try to find an exact solution, not an approximate solution) can fail to detect an exact or complete solution for a given problem or there is no solution with lower complexity to them.
+Thus, it may be sufficient to find solutions approximately or to provide faster coverage approaching solutions by using heuristics such as GA.
+In analyzing the use of GA or any EAs in model-checking, one must consider to target finding any solution (any error) not only the optimum solution.
+In addition, every reachable state of the entire system must also be checked.

-P. Godefroid and S. Khurshid investigated the utilize of GA in order to explore very large state space in check for finding errors such as deadlock and assertions violations \cite{godefroid2002exploring}.
-They combined model checking and GA to guide searching during verification problem of a concurrent reactive system.
-When in the current state, there are more than one enable transitions, GA tries to explore which transition is the most fitted to be selected by a fitness function.
+P. Godefroid and S. Khurshid investigated the utilization of GA in order to explore very large state space for finding errors such as deadlock and assertions violations \cite{godefroid2002exploring}.
+They combined model-checking and GA to guide searching during the verification problem of a concurrent reactive system.
+When there are more than one enabled transitions in the current state, GA tries to explore them and find the transition which is the most fitted to be selected by using a fitness function.